iMi-digital/imi_template_filter/README.md

 Install the module as usual using the composer client with the module name `imi/imi_template_filter` in the backend.

-Next Steps
+How to Use
 ----------

-Rename templates to be displayed for specific user groups to `mod_mytemplate.Usergroupname.html5`
+Rename templates to be displayed for specific user groups to `mod_mytemplate.Usergroupname.html5`.
+The currently selected template is always displayed.
+Admins see all templates.

 About Us
 =================